raiden-network/raiden-services/docs/index.rst

     The RDN/ETH price used to calculate whether the value of a fee IOU exceeds the transactions costs to claim it.

-``--expires-within``
+``--claimable-until-within``
-    Only IOUs which expire within this number of blocks will be claimed.
+    Only IOUs which are claimable until the time range of now plus this number of seconds will be claimed.
 Reducing this number gives the IOUs more time to accumulate a higher amount, allowing higher amounts to be claimed with the same Ethereum transaction costs.
 Increasing this value makes it less likely for IOUs to expire before being claimed, if you run ``claim-pfs-fees`` rarely or at irregular intervals.

 Indices and tables